zaoyang/30-days-of-vue/day-22/day-22.md

 </script>
 ```

-The `NumberSubmit` component will hold the responsibility to allow the user to add numbers to the store `state.numbers` array by mapping an `addNumber` component method to the store action of the same name.
+The `NumberSubmit` component will hold the responsibility to allow the user to add numbers to the store `state.numbers` array.
+Adding numbers to the store `numbers` array can be done by mapping an `addNumber` component method to the store action of the same name.

 ```html
 <template>